chriso/gauged/README.md

 Features:

+- Comfortably handle billions of data points on a single node.
 - Support for sparse data (unlike the fixed-size RRDtool).
-- Cache-aware data structures and algorithms for speed and memory-efficiency - comfortably handle 100+ million data points on a single node.
+- Cache-aware data structures and algorithms for speed and memory-efficiency.
 - Efficient range queries and roll-ups of any size down to the configurable resolution of 1 second.
 - Use either `MySQL`, `PostgreSQL` or `SQLite` as a backend.